-Liverpool International Music Festival is like a victory lap of Sefton Park for Liverpool’s electrifying music scene.
+Liverpool International Music Festival is like a victory lap of Sefton Park for Liverpool’s electrifying music scene and it returns from 20th-23rd July.
 A quite literal platform to display how gifted we are as a whole with a bit of crowd-surfing thrown in for good measure.
 With 150 different acts from 20 different countries, Liverpool is going to be the Mecca of music at the end of July and it is not to be missed as LIMF doesn’t just help you discover the new, it inspires the next.
 The Beatles weren’t the only ones to strum a guitar y’know.
 More info here.

 SAIL ON DOWN TO THE INTERNATIONAL MERSEY RIVER FESTIVAL

 The International Mersey River Festival will once again sail into Liverpool complete with ships, stages and things for all ages – and it’s set to host the very first Northern Boat Show.
 For music lovers, there’s plenty on offer as Music on the Waterfront forms part of the celebrations – 2014 saw a fantastic DJ set from Craig Charles, as well as performances from The Christians, Jaki Graham, Esco Williams and the Band of HM Royal Marines to name but a few.
 More info here.

 JAM AT AFRICA OYE